smoh/notebook/Git+LaTeX workflow.md

 # Git+LaTeX workflow

-[Git](https://git-scm.com/) with a hosting service such as [Github](https://github.com) provides an excellent platform for a collaborative writing.
+[Git](https://git-scm.com/) with a hosting service such as [Github](https://github.com) provides an excellent platform for collaborative writing.
 In this post, I describe tips and tricks that make it easy to start a collaborative LaTeX document.

 ## Templating with cookiecutter